 The CRG will assist the project team by:

-• Providing feedback and input as the project progresses
+- Providing feedback and input as the project progresses;

-• Raising questions and concerns on behalf of the community
+- Raising questions and concerns on behalf of the community;

-• Identifying opportunities for community benefits sharing
+- Identifying opportunities for community benefits sharing.

 See the VTIF Consultation website and VTIF Fact Sheet for Communities.

-This will be done together with Traditional Owner Groups, Registered Aboriginal Parties and First Peoples - State Relations.
+- Ensure Aboriginal cultural heritage is protected through ongoing consultation with Traditional Owner Groups, Registered Aboriginal Parties and First Peoples – State Relations.

 Feedback from community and other stakeholders has been an essential part of project development, helping TCV to better understand community concerns, and to identify constraints and opportunities for locating the transmission infrastructure.

 In the early stages, over 500 formal submissions were received during the PACR consultation process, providing important feedback and insights into community priorities and issues as the options for the project were assessed.
-This feedback including a discussion of key changes made to the PACR in response to submissions received is summarised in the PACR Volume 2 report.
+This feedback, including a discussion of key changes made to the PACR in response to submissions received, is summarised in the PACR Volume 2 report.

 As we worked through the process of developing a draft corridor, Community members, Traditional Owner groups, landholders and stakeholders provided numerous valuable insights including environmental, social and economic factors for consideration.

-Through a program of community consultation, TCV learned vital details about farms and farming, fragile ecosystems, endangered animals, special places and unique landmarks.
+Through a program of community consultation, TCV learned vital details about farms and farming, fragile ecosystems, endangered animals, special places, and unique landmarks.
 People were encouraged to add constraints and opportunities to an online interactive map, adding comments at specific geographic locations.
 TCV’s interactive map was visited more than 4,000 times and received more than 2,300 comments.

 Some examples of community inputs include: